Joie Meissner, ND

 “Wash all produce thoroughly under running water before preparing and/or eating, including produce grown at home or bought from a grocery store or farmers’ market.
 Washing fruits and vegetables with soap, detergent, or commercial produce wash is not recommended.”
 (Emphasis added)

 Thus, we can conclude that the FDA does not recommend soap and water directly on produce.
-But one should note this webpage was current as of 03/14/2018 and so it predates the COVID pandemic.
-Would they still feel the same today given we have a deadly pandemic situation?

 Some experts like Elizabeth L. Andress, PhD, a professor of foods and nutrition at the University of Georgia, cites the Food and Drug AdministrationTrusted Source as support for her recommendations against the use of soap when cleaning fruits and veggies because she asserts there’s a risk of ingestion.